-The candidate should try to make a steady eye contact with the person asking the question and try to be as confident as possible while answering.
-Also, try to make an eye contact with the rest of the panel when answering a question.
+The candidate should try to make steady eye contact with the person asking the question and try to be as confident as possible while answering.
+Also, try to make eye contact with the rest of the panel when answering a question.

 Advantages of Interview: